Can England really shock us all and reach the final of the 2018 World Cup? We look at their chances!

 Brazil is the only constant

-The team looked to be hitting their straps in their wins against Serbia and Mexico, and are now at the shortest odds yet to go all the way and win their sixth World Cup, with bookmakers quoting them at 5/2.
+The team looked to be hitting their straps in their wins against Serbia and Mexico.
+They are now at the shortest odds yet to go all the way and win their sixth World Cup.
+Bookmakers are quoting them at 5/2.

 France in with a real chance

 France will be cursing their luck to be in the top half of the draw.

 This is a team that has played ugly football when it had to – check out the turgid 0-0 draw against Australia – and has also set the tournament alight in the spectacular win over Argentina.

 In other words, they have done exactly what they have needed to do to progress through the tournament.
 This makes them a dangerous team.

 A slip up against Uruguay seems highly unlikely, and a France vs Brazil quarter or semi-final could realistically decide the World Cup winners.

 France is a team that is in with a real chance of beating the favourites.
 If they do so, you would not back anyone in the bottom half of the draw to stop them from going all the way.

 That makes the 4/1 odds on offer look far more tempting than they do for England.